krish2487/optimac/README.md

 Please use [ProperTree](https://github.com/corpnewt/ProperTree) to edit the OpenCore config.

 To disable CFG Lock you can either use a quirk in OpenCore or disable it properly.
 Luckily we can can disable it.
 Refer to [this](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/post-install/msr-lock) guide on how to get everything ready.
 The magic number for the A18 BIOS is: 0xDA2.
 Executing *"setup_var 0xDA2 0x0"* will disable CFG Lock.
-Revert it simply execute the command again but replace 0x0 with 0x1.
+To revert simply execute the command again but replace 0x0 with 0x1.

 While we're here we can also optimise the Intel HD4x00 Framebuffer by setting the DVMT pre-alloc to 64MB, which macOS likes.
 This is not really needed but recommended.
 Execute *"setup_var 0x263 0x2"* to change it.
 By default it's set to 0x1 which is 32MB.